DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 code and styling to get it working properly on all devices.

-Electron is made for desktop and does not support mobile, however like I mentioned before Ionic is a great match together with electron.
+Electron is made for desktop and does not support mobile, however like I mentioned before Ionic is a great match together with Electron/Tauri.

 Tauri however does have (alpha) support for mobile.
-Which is great for maintaining one project that is cross-platform for all desktops and mobile.
+Which is great for maintaining one project that is cross-platform for all desktop and mobile platforms.

 ### Security